z503722728/MemoryMesh/README.md

 *The project is based on the [Knowledge Graph Memory Server](https://github.com/modelcontextprotocol/servers/tree/main/src/memory) from the MCP servers repository and retains its core functionality.*

-## Why MemoryMesh?

-* **AI-First Design**: Tools and schemas specifically crafted for AI interaction
-* **Dynamic & Flexible**: Automatically generates tools from your schema definitions
-* **RPG-Ready**: Comes with 11 pre-built schemas for gaming scenarios
-* **Visual Schema Management:** Includes a Schema Manager tool for easy creation and configuration of schemas.
-* **Memory Visualization:** Offers a Memory Viewer tool to help you understand and explore the knowledge graph.

 ## IMPORTANT
 Since `v0.2.7` the default location of schemas was changed to `dist/data/schemas`.
 This location is not expected to change in the future, but if you are updating from a previous version, make sure to move your schema files to the new location.